GeekAlexis/FastMOT/README.md

   - [x] Optical flow tracking and camera motion compensation
   - [ ] Replace SSD with YOLOV4

 Fast MOT has an input size of 1280 x 720.
 Note that larger videos will be resized, which results in a drop in frame rate.
 It also assumes medium/small targets and struggles to detect up close targets properly due to frame tiling.
-Currently, tracking targets other than pedestrians will work but retraining the REID model on other classes can improve the accuracy.
+Currently, tracking targets other than pedestrians will work but retraining the REID model on other classes can improve accuracy.
 Please refer to [Torchreid](https://github.com/KaiyangZhou/deep-person-reid) for retraining.
 Tracking is tested with the MOT17 dataset on Jetson Xavier NX.
 The frame rate can reach 15 - 35 FPS depending on crowd density.

 ### Dependencies
 - OpenCV (Built with Gstreamer)